gregs1104/pgtune/README.rst

 Documentation
 =============

-The documentation README for pgtune is in ReST markup.
+The documentation README.rst for pgtune is in ReST markup.
 Tools that operate on ReST can be used to make versions of it formatted for other purposes, such as rst2html to make a HTML version.